cemac/StormTrackingScripts/README.md

  * [Python](https://www.anaconda.com/download/) (Standard anaconda package)

-A full list of Requirements is listed in the yml file (python 2)
+A full list of Requirements is listed in the yml file (python 3) *python 2 coming soon*

 <hr>